takingTeam performance

 #Reiwa 6th Year Excellent Business Award Winner

-Promoting the charm of Kaohsiung together with the locals
+Promoting the Appeal of Takao Together with the Local Community

 Momijiya